for safe pet clients

 if you need our help, please follow these steps:

-If so, call the 24-hour crisis lines for our partner shelters, and/or call the Assaulted Women's Helpline to see if you can secure a spot at a GTA-area shelter.
-Tell the worker who answers the phone that you have a pet you cannot leave behind, but you must leave for safety now.
-Tell them you would like to use the SafePet Program through Link Coalition Toronto.
+If so, call the Assaulted Women's Helpline to see if you can secure a spot at a GTA-area shelter.
+Once you have secured a spot, fill out THIS INTAKE FORM (submit one form for EACH of your pets) and include the name and contact info of your shelter caseworker.
 [Please scroll down to read how to include pets in your safety planning.]

 Assaulted Women's Helpline: (416) 863-0511